PROPRT-io/REST/README.md

 # REST

-## This is the official repo code of the Real Estate Tokens (REST), represents ownership of entire PROPRT.io ecosystem.
+## This is the official repo of the Real Estate Tokens (REST), represents ownership of entire PROPRT.io ecosystem.